 Cultural values will be managed proactively to protect those values known to Queensland Parks and Wildlife Service, (QPWS).
-Ad-hoc local consultation, collaboration and relationships with Traditional Owners and Indigenous stakeholders will be undertaken as required to progress specific issues and programs.
-QPWS and the Ghungalu people have a signed memorandum of understanding to foster a co-ordinated and co-operative approach to the use of the park, including the cultural use by the Ghungalu people.
+Informal ad-hoc local consultation, collaboration and relationships with Traditional Owners and other Indigenous stakeholders will be undertaken as required to progress specific issues and programs.

-This park currently has low levels of infrequent visitor use and provides an undeveloped visitor site.
+This park currently has low levels of infrequent visitor use.
+The park surrounds a small reserve used by the local tennis club.
 Visitors are unlikely to encounter a ranger on site during their visit.
 Current and future recreational opportunities will require that visitors have a high level of self-sufficiency and are primarily responsible for their own personal safety.